 The problem was that the assessment of the significance of being given an early inheritance in the court below was flawed.
 One factor seemed to have been given more weight.
 Evaluation at the time of the hearing is not only limited to financial need, as important as that is, but all relevant factors are required to be evaluated.
 Such factors include previous gifts by the deceased, personal circumstances of the parties and family history.

-The testator’s (willmaker’s) judgment and testamentary freedom
+The testator’s (willmaker’s) judgment, early inheritance & testamentary freedom

 Both courts referred to the principle stated numerous times in case law that